Valeria Milillo

 Valeria Milillo (born 25 September 1966) is an Italian actress.

 Life and career

 Born in Milan, Milillo studied acting at the Accademia dei Filodrammatici in Milan, and attended stage courses in Rome, Paris, Berlin, Vienna, Zurich, and Munich.
 She made her film debut in 1987 in the Dino Risi's comedy film Il commissario Lo Gatto.
-Active in films, television and on stage, in 2009 she was nominated in the best supporting actress category at the Nastro d'Argento for Francesca Archibugi's Due partite.
+Active in films, television and on stage, in 2009 she was nominated in the best supporting actress category at the Nastro d'Argento for Francesca Archibugi's The Ladies Get Their Say.